-Particulars of significant related parties/connected person transactions during the year, the Group entered into the following transactions with related parties/connected person:
+Particulars of significant related party transactions during the year, the Group entered into the following transactions with related parties:

-Nature of related party/connected transactions
+Nature of related party transactions

-2021 HK\$'000 2020 HK\$'000 Sales to Mobile Computer Land Limited (Note (i)) 25 54 Rental paid to Mobile Computer Land Limited (Note (i)) 340 474 Placing fee paid to Bluemount Securities Limited (Note (ii)) 128 141 Computer expenses paid to Mobile Computer Land Limited (Note (i)) 5 Purchase from Chiu Foods Limited (Note (iii)) 1,648
+2020 2019 HK\$'000 HK\$'000 Sales to Mobile Computer Land Limited (Note (i)) 54 618 Rental paid to Mobile Computer Land Limited (Note (i)) 474 574 Placing fee paid to Bluemount Securities Limited (Note (iii)) 141 325 Purchase of property, plant and equipment paid to Mobile Computer Land Limited (Note (i)) 3 Computer expenses paid to Mobile Computer Land Limited (Note (i)) 5 Consultancy fee paid to Vashion Assets Management Limited (Note (ii)) 1,200

-- (i) The sales to, computer expenses and rental paid to Mobile Computer Land Limited which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constituted a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited which in turn is owned 30% by the Group. - (iii) Chiu Foods Limited is a company established in Hong Kong and owned by the Group's former director who resigned on 31 March 2020.
+- (i) The sales to, purchase of property, plant and equipment from and rental paid to Mobile Computer Land Limited which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constitutes a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The consultancy contracts between the Group and its Director Ms. Zhou Jia Lin, has been resigned on 7 September 2018, during the year ended 31 March 2019 also constitutes a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (iii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited with 30% held by the Group, is also constitutes a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules.